Halong Bay VietnamQuang Ninh, Vietnam

 Choose destinations from back-end to show in this section.

-Halong Bay Vietnam, the “8th World Wonder” is situated in the north-east region of Viet Nam, about 4 hour drive from Hanoi.
+Halong Bay Vietnam of Ha Long Bay is situated in Quang Ninh province, in the north-east region of Vietnam, about 4 hour drive from Hanoi.
 Halong Bay comprises the sea area of Halong City, Cam Pha Town and a part of Van Don island district, Quang Ninh Province.
 It borders Cat Ba Island to the south-west, the mainland to the west with a 120km-long coastline.

 Halong Bay covers a total area of 1,553km², including 1,969 islands of various sizes, 989 of which have been given names.
 There are two kinds, limestone and schist, which are concentrated in two main zones: the south-east (belonging to Bai Tu Long Bay) and the south-west (belonging to Ha Long Bay).
 The average geological age of the islands is between 250 and 280 million years old.